 Of course, the free versions are probably going to be collecting some data to sell for advertising purposes, so those versions defeat the purpose of our article.
 But there are a number of reasonably priced options available that also introduce some additional features.

-Many anti-virus apps pack in anti-theft features these days, including remote phone locking and wiping, much like the Android Device Manager.
+Many anti-virus apps pack in anti-theft features these days, including remote phone locking and wiping, much like the Find My Phone feature.
 Furthermore, some of these apps can keep an eye out for broader Android security vulnerability exploits, such as Stragefright, and offer protection from malicious emails and rouge websites, which isn’t so easily covered without an anti-virus app.

 That’s quite a list, but there are plenty of little things that you can quite easily do to protect your privacy and help keep your Android devices a little more secure.
 On top of all the apps and settings listed here, perhaps the most effective change that you can make is to tweak your phone habits.
 Keep location usage to a minimum, disable or uninstall apps that you don’t use, keep an eye on app permissions during updates, and change your passwords regularly, and you should be safe enough.